-3.5 INDIAN RAILWAYS SINCE INDEPENDENCE:
+3.5 Indian Railways since Independence:

 The railways were introduced in the country in 1853 by the British almost immediately after it appeared in England.
 From a modest beginning of 53 kms between Mumbai and Thane, the railways have made a long journey and emerged as the principal mode of transport in the country.
-After Independence, the country's railways were fully integrated and brought under the unified management of the Railway Board.
-Today, the Indian Railways (IR) has a network spanning 63,000 route kilometres and 7,000 stations throughout the country.
-It carries 12 million passengers and more than 1.2 million tones of freight daily.
+After Independence, the railways of the country were totally integrated and brought under the unified management of the Railway Board.
+Today, the Indian Railways (IR) has a network spread over 63,000 route kms. and 7000 stations throughout the length and breadth of the country.
+It carries 12 million passengers and more than 1.2 million tons of freight daily.

 These figures, however, mask the true significance of IR's role in the Indian economy which is crucially dependent on it for transport requirements of the core sectors, long-distance travel of the people from one corner of the country to another and suburban travel.
-IR also accounts for 8.5 per cent of the country's organised employment, either directly or indirectly.
+IR also accounts for 8.5 per cent of the organized employment of the country either directly or indirectly.

 In line with the massive growth of population and the pressure generated by economic growth, Indian Railways has had to deal with monetary demands in the face of declining resources to build adequate capacity.
 It has acquitted itself creditably.
-The transport output of both passenger and freight traffic, measured in terms of net tonne per passenger kilometre, has increased six-fold since Independence, with only a marginal addition to route kilometres and rolling stock.
+Transport output of both passenger and freight traffic in terms of net tonne/passenger kilometre has increased six-fold since Independence with only marginal addition to route kilometre and rolling stock.
 The Indian Railways has also been continuously upgrading its systems to work out appropriate technological and managerial solutions for the problems peculiar to our country.